DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 Bello, Walden. *Capitalism’s Last Stand?: Deglobalization in the Age of Austerity*, London: Zed, 2013.

-Bishop, Claire. *Artificial Hells: Participatory Art and the Politics of Spectatorship*, London and New York: Verso, 2012.

 Beuys, Joseph et al. *What Is Money?
 A Discussion*, West Hoathly, UK:
 Clairview, 2010.

+Bishop, Claire. *Artificial Hells: Participatory Art and the Politics of Spectatorship*, London and New York: Verso, 2012.

 Caffentzis, George. *Clipped Coins, Abused Words, and Civil Government:
 John Locke’s Philosophy of Money*, Brooklyn NY: Autonomedia, 1989.

 Carruthers, Bruce G. and Laura Ariovich. *Money and Credit: A Sociological Approach*, Cambridge, UK and Malden, MA: Polity, 2010.

-De Angelis, Massimo. *The Beginning of History: Value Struggles and Global Capitalism*, London and Ann Arbor, MI: Pluto, 2007.

 Eagleton, Terry. *Why Marx Was Right*, New Haven, CT: Yale University Press, 2011.